Brondell01/Brondell01.github.io/README.md

  Below we will see the code of the bubbleSort() method I created to sort the the history_list object we've been provided in the earlier example.
 This method will traverse the list and compare each element to the susequent element.
 Depending on the outcome of that comparison, the elements may be "Swapped" or switched, which is the primary mechanism that allows the list to be sorted.
 A bubble sort is a simple method in that it only uses two "loops" to work it's way through a list of items, and swapping items only requires that on item be held temporarily until it can be placed in the appropriate location.
 While a bubble sort is not nearly the fastest option, it's simplicity was a great companion for sorting our smaller list of items in the Inventory app.

+ As you review this code you may notice two separate comparisons, one for the "countChange", which represents the size of the inventory change.
+The second comparison included below is between elements "Id", which is the primary key from the database applied with each change.
+This "Id" essentially acts as a transaction counter, and is being used here to help order our bubble sort result by not only the change amount, but also by how recently they occured.

 ```java
 public void bubbleSort(List<History> list, String button){